viktordanov/CameraViewPlus/README.md

 ## When do I need this library?
 Surprising, I found that there are not much CameraView library out there.
 I think it is because in most use-cases, we just need to launch the default camera by `Intent` and get the returned `Bitmap`.
-As far as I know, unless **you want to customize the look and feel of the "Camera Activity"** (e.g. overlaying a photoframe on the preview), it is rare that you need to implement your own CameraView.
+As far as I know, unless **you want to customize the layout of the "Camera Activity"** (e.g. overlaying a photoframe on the preview), it is rare that you need to implement your own CameraView.

 ## Why this library?
 In fact, there is a pretty good library ([CameraView](https://github.com/natario1/CameraView)) out there.
 It has quite a number of features including video recording, together with well-written documentation.